fcheng30/Tournament-Planner/README.md

 5. Create tournament database ($ psql createdb tournament)
 6. Go into tournament database to create the tables and views using the SQL statements in tournament.sql. ($ psql tournament)
-7. Exit tournament database, and run the units test code.
-(Python tournament_test.py)
+7. Exit tournament database, and run the units test code. ($ python tournament_test.py)